 Inpatient Subacute Rehabilitation

-Our Inpatient Rehabilitation Centers offer short-term rehabilitation after surgery, serious injury or illness.
+Our five Rehabilitation and Nursing Centers offer short-term rehabilitation after surgery, serious injury or illness.
 We help patients with many different medical needs and conditions, including neuro recovery and treatment following stroke and brain injury; rehabilitation after elective total joint surgery or complex orthopedic surgery; reconditioning following severe illness; post-cardiac and medically complex care; and rehabilitation for general needs.

 Is Inpatient Subacute Care What I Need?
 Or is it Inpatient Acute?